Data and Representation for Turkish Natural Language Inference

 XNLI's primary focus on test sets rather than training is justified by a wide body of recent results on cross-lingual transfer learning.
 Multilingual embeddings (embeddings trained on multilingual corpora) have played an important role in these developments.
-The BERT team \citep{devlin2018bert} released multilingual embeddings and demonstrated their value using XNLI.
+The BERT team \citep{devlin-etal-2019-bert} released multilingual embeddings and demonstrated their value using XNLI.
 At the same time, BERT models have been released for a variety of individual languages (see \citealp{Wolf2019HuggingFacesTS}) and specialized domains \citep{alsentzer-etal-2019-publicly,lee2020biobert}.
 While we might expect the language- and domain-specific embeddings to be superior for the kind of data they were trained on, the multilingual versions might be more efficient in large-scale deployments in diverse environments.
 Balancing these trade-offs is challenging.
 Here, we offer some insight into these trade-offs for Turkish.

 Turkish is a morphologically-rich language in which new word forms are freely created using suffixation.
-A word in Turkish bears morpho-syntactic properties in the sense that phrases formed of several words in languages like English can be expressed with a single word form.
-Several morphological parsers \citep{Zemberek, ozturel2019syntactically, sak2009stochastic} and morphological disambiguation systems \citep{sak2011resources} have been developed for Turkish.
+Several morphological parsers \citep{Zemberek, ozturel2019syntactically, sak-etal-2009-stochastic} and morphological disambiguation systems \citep{Zemberek,sak2011resources} have been developed for Turkish.
 The state-of-the-art morphological analyzers can parse with success rates around 95\%.
-We use two of these parsers in this work to evaluate the role of morphology on NLI systems (\secref{sec:parsers}).
+We use three of these parsers in this work to evaluate the role of morphology in NLI systems (\secref{sec:parsers}).